 - Select Off

-5. Will Alexa Work with a Nest Thermostat?
+5. Is Alexa Compatible with a Nest Thermostat?

 Yes, your Amazon Alexa can be used to control a Nest Thermostat.
-This voice control function is also available with Nest doorbells and cameras.
-And of course, you can use Google Assistant to control your Nest.
+Alexa voice controls are also available with Nest doorbells and cameras.
+You can even operate a Nest Thermostat with Google Assistant.

-6. Can a Nest Thermostat Work Without Wi-Fi?
+6. Does a Nest Thermostat Function Without Wi-Fi?

-7. Can You Lock a Nest Thermostat?
+7. Are You Able to Lock a Nest Thermostat?

-If different members of your family can't agree on the ideal temperature, Nest has a function to give you the upper hand.
+If different members of your family can't agree on the ideal temperature, Nest offers a handy feature that keeps things simple.

-- Press the Settings icon, scroll to the bottom and find Lock.
+- Select the Settings icon, scroll to the bottom and find Lock.